 A decade as a successful association publications director at NAFSA: Association of International Educators (1990–2000) taught me to apply the publisher’s and the reader’s perspectives simultaneously in all my projects.

 I did my first professional translations at age 23 while working at the Paris offices of Cleary, Gottlieb, Steen & Hamilton in Paris.
 I left Paris to pursue a master's in international relations at Yale, graduating in 1977.

-During the 1980s I was director of the international affairs office at the American Psychological Association, leading the efforts of that large professional body in protesting U.S. involvement in the dirty wars of the 1980s and helping to temper the Soviets' shameful treatment of Andrei Sakharov and other dissidents.
-Several years as a proposal writer for Booz Allen and a busy year as wine manager for a high-end grocery chain in the Washington area were an unlikely segue to my job as director of publications at NAFSA (mentioned above), where my proudest accomplishments were to found and shape the association's four-color quarterly, International Educator, and to work alongside its deft development director, Ellen Babby, to create a corporate sponsorship program—partly based on publications—that put the association on a very stable financial footing.
-Beginning in 1998, toward the end of my tenure at NAFSA, I championed the creation of a certification program for foreign student advisers that the association's board, fearing that certification would open the door to government meddling in university affairs, voted down—about two years before 9/11.
+During the 1980s I was director of international affairs at the American Psychological Association, leading the efforts of that large professional body in protesting U.S. involvement in the dirty wars of the 1980s and helping to temper the Soviets' shameful treatment of Andrei Sakharov and other dissidents.
+Several years as a proposal writer for Booz Allen were a segue to my job as director of publications at NAFSA, where my proudest accomplishments were to found and shape the association's four-color quarterly, International Educator, and to create a corporate sponsorship program—partly based on publications—that put the association on a very stable financial footing.

 Each succeeding stage of my professional life has been more satisfying than the one before it.
 That is to say not only that my years as a freelance editor and translator have been and remain enjoyable, but also that I have every reason to expect that the next phase will be even better.
 I hope it will be a creative one, as I have much I want to say and do.